STRENGTH AND HONOR

 “Like hell.”

-Dusty studied her body as she arched to clean his windshield, chest pressing against the glass in front of him.
+Dusty studied her figure as she arched to clean his windshield, chest pressing against the glass in front of him.

 “Not fair,” he said.
 “You’re doing that on purpose.”